nQuery512/metaplex-goodpick/CLI.md

 You'll be able to find an Arweave fee calculator based on the size of the files you want to upload, see [HERE](https://55mcex7dtd5xf4c627v6hadwoq6lgw6jr4oeacqd5k2mazhunejq.arweave.net/71giX-OY-3LwXtfr44B2dDyzW8mPHEAKA-q0wGT0aRM)

-INSERT UPLOAD COST HERE

 ### Metadata template

 Metaplex Metadata full documentation can be found [here](https://docs.metaplex.com/nft-standard), I HIGHLY recommand that you read it and keep it while building your metadata,

-For each distinct NFT you plan to create, you need to create a file similar to this one
+For each distinct NFT you plan to create, you need to create a .json file similar to this one

 ```
 {